 In my experience, you don’t really need as much stuff as many people claim that you do.
 Stick to the basics and you’ll have a more relaxing and enjoyable time (not stressing over everything you’re “supposed to bring”).
 Plus, you’ll save some money and really connect with nature – as camping was meant to do!

-Here is a basic list of what you need to go camping:
+Here is a basic list of what you need to bring to a campsite:

-- Clothing for the weather (pack in layers)
+- Clothing for cold weather (pack in layers)

 - Sleeping pad or mattress (air mattress)